 AMY FRAIRE, MA, LPC

-Amy strives to work collaboratively with patients to reflect on what is working, what is not, and how things could work differently.
+Amy Fraire (she/her) strives to work collaboratively with patients to reflect on what is working, what is not, and how things could work differently.
 She hopes to develop an authentic and trusting partnership with her patients while working to support their goals for change.
 Although she has developed expertise in behavioral health assessment and treatment, she strongly believes her patients are experts in their own lived experiences.

 Working to adapt her approach to meet each patient’s unique health needs, Amy often incorporates cognitive-behavioral and person-centered approaches to her therapeutic work.
 Her goal is to provide empirically supported interventions while considering the impact of trauma and/or culture on one’s health.
 This may include learning new coping strategies, working to adapt one’s habits or lifestyle to better fit their needs, or processing past experiences to help clients better understand themselves and others.